delyar/Visual-Analytics-For-Image-Classification/README.md

 - Name: Delyar Tabatabai
 - URL to video demo: https://youtu.be/cCzlMj-rjzI
 - URL to deployed webpage: https://interactive-gilt.vercel.app/
-- Optional comment: Got the idea of lines 65 to 69 of the App.svelte file from the previous projects.
+- Optional comment: Got the idea of lines 65 to 69 of the App.svelte file, from the previous projects.

 ---